brutag/brutag/README.md

 ### Hi there 👋

+I'm currently on a journey back into tech from the wilderness.
+So I am currently on a journey learning web dev, cybersecurity, data anaylysis etc.
+I'm looking for connections with those who can be mentors as well as those at the beginning of their journey.

 <!--
 **brutag/brutag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.